 New York Times and USA Today bestselling suspense author Mary Burton is has been praised by Publishers Weekly for her “tense, sexy and pleasingly complex”* writing.
 Her latest novel, Cut and Run, takes readers to Texas Hill Country, where long dormant cold cases hold the key to saving a missing pregnant teenager’s life.

 Mary’s first book was published in 2000 and she’s now the author of thirty-one novels of romance and suspense, five novellas, and four contemporary novels written as Mary Ellen Taylor.

-Heather Weidner is the author of the Delanie Fitzgerald Mysteries, Secret Lives and Private Eyes and The Tulip Shirt Murders.
+Heather Weidner is the author of the Delanie Fitzgerald Mysteries and the Jules Keene Glamping Mysteries.
 Her short stories appear in the Virginia is for Mysteries series, 50 Shades of Cabernet, and Deadly Southern Charm.
 Her novellas appear in the Mutt Mysteries series.

 Some of her life experience comes from being a technical writer, editor, college professor, software tester, IT manager, and cop’s kid.